LostInBrittany/shortcuts/README.md

-Shortcuts is a simple JavaScript module (ESM) for handling keyboard shortcuts, either globals or attached to DOM elements.
+Shortcuts (`@lostinbrittany/shortcuts`) is a simple JavaScript module (ESM) for handling keyboard shortcuts, either globals or attached to DOM elements.

 It's licenced under MIT licence.

 Shortcuts is a tiny library, less than 200 lines of code, weighting 4 kB before minification.
 It has support for keypress, keydown, and keyup events on specific keys, keyboard combinations, or key sequences.

+> `@lostinbrittany/shortcuts` is heavily inspired by the great [Shortcuts](https://github.com/rickellis/Shortcuts) lib, with some bits of [Mousetrap](https://github.com/ccampbell/mousetrap) and [Keypress](http://dmauro.github.io/Keypress/)

 ## Getting started